jaskirat-git/DigitalPaws/README.md

 Open a browser and go to:
 https://localhost:5001
 ## 📜** License**
-This project is licensed under the MIT License.
+This project is licensed under the MIT License beacuse of its simplicity.
 See the LICENSE file for details.